-- Personality: Not the smallest dog in terms of attitude, Shibas have big personality.
-They’re independent and sometimes territorial, but loyal to family and those who earn their respect.
+- Personality: Not the smallest dog in terms of attitude, Shibas have a big personality.
+They’re independent and sometimes territorial but loyal to family and those who earn their respect.

 - Temperament: Shibas are always ready for adventure, so they play well with kids, but they do need firm training and may be vocal.